WhoBeYe/GHG_CAB_Project/README.md

 FROM <relation_name>;
 ```
 ### Execution of DDL (Data Definition Language) and DML (Data Manipulation Language) Scripts
 The DDL scripts are of .sql extension.
-After creating tables containing the CSV elements, the following scripts will create more tables pertaining to this data (Specified in Phase IV)
+After creating tables containing the CSV elements, the following scripts will create more tables pertaining to this data (Specified in Phase IV).
+Please enter the following commands in this order:

 ```
 # Be sure to enter the database if not done already
 psql CAB_database
+\i mun_DDL_script.sql;
 \i contains_DDL_script.sql;
-\i mun_DDL_script.sql;
 \i vehicle_DDL_script.sql;
 ```